-Conservation Area designation.
+- 242. Whilst the current Conservation Area boundary includes all of the islands, there is merit in exploring, through a Conservation Area assessment and management plan, whether there are areas that would benefit from exclusion from this designation.
+Such an assessment would highlight the importance of those genuinely significant historic elements of the built-up areas of each island.
+Areas such as the industrial estate and waste site at Porthmellon, for example, do not merit inclusion in a Conservation Area designation.
 Applying Conservation Area principles to such areas diminishes the value that this designation conveys for genuinely important parts of the islands.
-The Council will seek to carry out regular reviews of its Conservation Area boundary, as required by the Town and Country Planning (Listed Buildings and Conservation Areas) Act 1990, which makes it a positive legal duty to assess such boundaries.

-- 242. Listed Buildings Listed Buildings are those that appear on the Secretary of States 'List of Buildings of Special Architectural or Historic Interest', prepared by the Department of Culture, Media and Sport (DCMS).
-The statutory body responsible for maintaining the National Heritage List for England (NHLE) is Historic England. - 243.
+The Council will seek to carry out regular reviews of its Conservation Area boundary, as required by the Town and Country Planning (Listed Buildings and Conservation Areas) Act 1990, which makes it a positive legal duty to assess such boundaries. - 243.
+Listed Buildings Listed Buildings are those that appear on the Secretary of States 'List of Buildings of Special Architectural or Historic Interest', prepared by the Department of Culture, Media and Sport (DCMS).
+The statutory body responsible for maintaining the National Heritage List for England (NHLE)61 is Historic England. - 244.
 Listed Buildings are grouped into three grades, indicating their relative importance.
-These are Grade I (one), II\ (two-star) and II (two), with Grade I the most important.
+These are Grade I (one), II (two-star) and II (two), with Grade I the most important.
 The majority (116 out of 128) of Listed Buildings on the islands are Grade II.
 Contrary to popular misconception, when a building is added to the NHLE, the whole of the building (both internal and external) is listed, as well as its curtilage.
-All three grades are subject to the same legislation. - 244.
+All three grades are subject to the same legislation. - 245.
 The listing of a building confers a significant degree of protection, and special attention must be paid to maintain its character.
 Permission in the form of Listed Building Consent is required for any works of demolition, extension or alteration that affect the character of the building as one of special architectural or historic interest.
-This consent is entirely separate from any need to obtain planning permission. - 245.
+This consent is entirely separate from any need to obtain planning permission. - 246.
 In assessing either planning or Listed Building applications, proposals should consider factors such as materials, layout, architectural features, setting, scale and design.
-Proposals that allow for viable uses that are compatible with the conservation of the fabric of the building and its setting will generally be supported. - 246.
+Proposals that allow for viable uses that are compatible with the conservation of the fabric of the building and its setting will generally be supported. - 247.
 The intention is to produce guidance notes on Listed Buildings, which would include details on the responsibilities of owners and how to apply for Listed Building Consent, the implications for development in the Conservation Area, and guidance for householders and property owners on the wide-ranging Article 4 Directions.
-Existing Article 4 Directions will be reviewed and updated in line with current regulations on permitted development.
-These will be available on the Council's website and sent to householders as appropriate. - 247.
-Scheduled Monuments The islands contain a wealth of Scheduled Monuments which constitute an irreplaceable resource for, and record of, the Isles of
+Existing Article 4 Directions62 will be reviewed and updated in line with current regulations on permitted development.
+These will be available on the Council's website and sent to householders as appropriate.

-CE44 Search the National Heritage List for England

-CE45 Article 4 Directions on the Isles of Scilly
+61 CE45 Search the National Heritage List for England 62 CE46 Article 4 Directions on the Isles of Scilly